SpellarBot/open-data-catalog/series-commands.md

  t:station_name="Humptulips R nr Humptulips" t:station=22A070
  t:ssr=Coast
  t:comment="Annual sediment and phosphorus scores were usually below 80.
-Temperature scores were be low 80 about half the time.
+Temperature scores were below 80 a bout half the time.
 Average Bacteria, Oxygen, Nitrogen and pH scores were usually above 80.
-The Humptulips has an approved temperature management plan and is listed for oxygen and pH." m:2008=73 m:2009=78 m:2006=70
+The Humptulips h as an approved temperature management plan and is listed for oxygen and pH." m:2008=73 m:2009=78 m:2006=70